 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

 Buy one, get one free airfare for two years?
 Yes, please.
 Please note this offer is now over.
-However, as of 2021 Southwest is currently offering a companion pass as a welcome perk for any of their 3 credit cards with Chase, making it much easier to get a companion pass anyways.
+However, as of 2021 Southwest is currently offering a Companion Pass (R) as a welcome perk for any of their 3 credit cards with Chase, making it much easier for cardholders to get it.
 However, we’ll keep this content up here for convenience.

 But here’s the thing: as infrequent flyers, we’re NEVER going to fly 100 one-way flights on Southwest Airlines.
 That’s like flying roundtrip every week for the entire year.
 Nope, never going to happen.

-So why am I even writing about the Companion Pass?
+So why am I even writing about the Companion Pass (R)?
 Because any points earned with the Southwest Airlines credit cards count towards the 110,000 points needed.
 This includes both the sign-up bonus (up to 60,000 points) as well as points associated with the spending on the credit card itself.

 The Southwest Credit Cards